alttch/finac/README.md

 then create a cron job which calls *f.transaction_apply("/path/to/file.yml")* and that's it.

+Actually, transaction templates are useful for any recurrent operations.
+You may specify all same arguments, as for the core functions.

 ## How to embed Finac library into own project